 The integrity checker has a number of 'integrity checks' that look for common inconsistencies in Jira's stored data.

-- Select one or more items whose data you would like to check the integrity of and click the 'Check' button.
+- Select one or more items whose data you would like to check the integrity of and select the Check button.

 The screen provides details about the existing data inconsistencies.
 If any inconsistencies were found, the 'Fix' button will also appear on the page.
 The messages in red describe inconsistencies that the check will correct if it is chosen and the 'Fix' button is clicked.
 Messages that appear in yellow are warnings that the check will not correct; Jira will auto-recover from these inconsistencies when an action is taken on an issue.